-Back in 2009, I proposed that VMware would eventually divest itself of its virtualisation business.
+Back in 2009, I proposed that VMware (or more importantly its master EMC) would eventually divest itself of its virtualisation business.
 The reason for my thinking was as follows :-

 - Whilst the majority of VMware's revenue was based upon its virtualisation technology, this was an area that was ripe for disruption through two points of attack - open source systems such as KVM and the formation of marketplaces offering utility based virtual infrastructure.
 The latter almost certainly requires open source reference models to avoid issues around loss of strategic control and when combined with aggressive service competition around price, this doesn't leave much room for a license based proprietary technology.